-Over one million merchants are now using Shopify as their store site, which has made Shopify the third-largest e-commerce retailer after Amazon and eBay.
+Over two million merchants are now using Shopify as their store site, which has made Shopify the third-largest e-commerce retailer after Amazon and eBay.
 The Shopify platform and its ecosystem of app partners have made getting your online store up and running super easy, and that’s the problem.

 At Merchant Mastery, we see too many beginning merchants build out their online stores to experience one of the following predicaments:

 - No traffic or sparse traffic– Where are the customers?
 Why isn’t my store busier?